revbayes/revbayes/help/md/mvScaleBactrian.md

 unimodal component distributions.
-Specifically, `mvScaleBactrian` scales parameter values by a random factor of exp(lambda * delta), where lambda is a tuning parameter and delta is drawn from a mixture of two normal distributions following Yang & Rodríguez (2013: Supplementary Information, Eq.
+Specifically, `mvScaleBactrian` scales parameter values by a random factor of exp(lambda * delta), where lambda is a tuning parameter and delta is drawn from a mixture of two normal distributions following Yang & Rodriguez (2013: Supplementary Information, Eq.
 19):

     u ~ Unif(0, 1)
     x ~ N(0, 1)